-As the kingdom of Terrken became about 300 years old the Tygrol population began to grow in the area as they not only developed sophisticated fishing techniques but also were migrating South from the island of Na’Lissen because of the hatred for them there by humans.
-The Tygrol developed a massive force on the jungles in the inner peninsula and then made a massive assault on its tip crushing the Terese in approximately 2,800 BES.
-Though many of the Tygrol did not have direct lineage they reestablished a the rule of the Terrajjken state.
-Though many humans were allowed to stay a great number left to found other kingdoms in the area.
+As the kingdom of Terrken became about 300 years old the Tygrol population began to grow in the area as they not only developed sophisticated fishing techniques but also were migrating South from the Slow-Vine island because of the hatred for them there by humans and khyree.
+The Tygrol developed a massive force on the jungles in the inner peninsula and then made an assault on its tip crushing the Terese in approximately 2,800 BES.
+Though many of the Tygrol did not have direct lineage they reestablished the rule of the Terrajjken state.
+Though many humans were allowed to stay, a great number left to found other kingdoms in the area.
 This is often pointed to as the reason why most of the humans living in equatorial Visloshell take the name “Terese.”

 The Rise of Tereken

 In the year 1,954 BES the human Hiquiell Fernhand performed a religious revolution on the aging and corrupt Terrajjken Dynasty bringing the area back under the rule of the Terese.
 The city was renamed Tereken and made into a religious center for Solimket worship.
 Any Tygrol who worshiped the Solimket was allowed to keep property and title under the new order (except of course of the heads of state).
 As this state was seen as a threat (it grew in power, influence, and wealth quite steadily over 700+ years) the Xugellket finally assembled an army to invade the city.
 The army three times the size of the entire population of the city-state was routed in the year 1,189 BES in the Great Battle of Tereken.
 It was said that the radiant power of so many righteous people fighting for their lives made the night seem as though day for about a week.
 Historians of the Sunlord Alliance point to this as the first event to stimulate the Age of Celestial Return.